The Reversal of the Mission: The Influence of Religious Leaders on Sociopolitical Attitudes

 [Latest Draft] [SSRN] [2023 Wicksell Prize, European Public Choice Society]

-This paper explores how religious leaders influence their communities' religious and political attitudes.
+This paper explores how religious leaders influence the religious and political attitudes of their communities.
 To do this, I build a novel dataset containing the universe of Catholic priests appointed to their parishes in rural Spain between 2000 and 2019.
-I leverage the quasi-natural experiment by which foreign priests are allocated to parishes and use a staggered difference-in-differences design to identify their influence on their communities.
-I show that foreign-born priests, whom I find more devoted to their cause, are effective at revitalizing local religiosity, measured by an increase in Catholic marriages and fertility.
-They also influence local political opinions towards Catholic-aligned positions.
-However, such extra influence prevents parishioners from challenging the old status quo, measured by the higher maintenance of dictatorial honors, limiting social progress.
-These findings highlight that religious leaders have a considerable impact on sociopolitical attitudes.
+I leverage the quasi-natural experiment by which foreign-born priests are allocated to parishes and use a staggered difference-in-differences design to identify their influence on their communities.
+I show that foreign-born priests, whom I find more devoted to their cause, are effective in revitalizing local religiosity, evidenced by an increase in Catholic marriages and fertility, while fewer divorces.
+Politically, they increase electoral mobilization, shift communities toward Catholic-aligned positions, and reduce support for openly xenophobic parties.
+These effects are driven by their broader community engagement and their role in reinforcing in-group cohesion among native Spaniards.
+These findings highlight the significant role of religious leaders in shaping local sociopolitical attitudes.

 Reverse Revolving Doors: The Influence of Interest Groups on Legislative Voting, with Josep Amer-Mestre